 How will the complex afford operations in the long term?

 The complex will be self-sustained through its operational income.
 Outlined in its detailed business plan, Prospect Meadows foresees a $3 million budget once fully operational.
-These numbers are based on data from similar complexes in other areas of the country, Perfect Game USA and the local Convention and Visitors Bureau.
+These numbers are based on data from similar complexes in other areas of the country, Perfect Game and the local Convention and Visitors Bureau.
 After ensuring the complex is maintained and has funds for reserve, Prospect Meadows plans to donate a portion of net proceeds back to the community.

 How many people are expected to attend events at the complex?

 Softball and baseball games and leagues will be scheduled by appointment.
 The complex will help fulfill the need for fields due to the shortage in the area.
 Additionally, families with children in different age brackets often have to go to multiple locations/cities for tournaments at the same time.
-Due to the number of fields at Prospect Meadows, multiple tournaments may be held at one time, lessening the need for families to split among several locations.
+Thanks to the number of fields at Prospect Meadows, multiple tournaments may be held at one time, lessening the need for families to split among several locations.